elh/gpt-doc-chat/README.md

 ### Chat with AI

-Each response carries over the context of the conversation (until we hit a token limit).
+Each response extends the context of the conversation (until we hit a token limit).

 ```bash
 python chat_cli.py --mode "therapy"